 The Trump Administration leadership at the U.S. Department of Justice and Federal Trade Commission have announced reforms regarding merger reviews.
-This article reviews these reforms and their strategic implications for merging parties.
+This Jones Day White Paper reviews these reforms and their strategic implications for merging parties.
 As described more fully below, there is good, bad, and unknown.
-The agencies' reforms will improve some merger reviews by reducing document and data requests and providing at least a soft commitment to published timeframes.
+The agencies' reforms will improve some merger reviews by reducing document and data requests and providing at least a soft commitment to published time frames.
 The reforms may actually add burden in some circumstances, and they may have little impact for mergers with complex or significant competitive implications.